Preparing spin-squeezed states in Rydberg atom arrays via quantum optimal control: Results

-To further illustrate the structure of the final states, their Husimi-Q distributions \cite{husimi_formal_1940,Ma_2011} is displayed in the panels e) and f) of Fig.~\ref{fig:8dynamics_basic}.
+To further illustrate the structure of the final states, their Husimi-Q distributions \cite{husimi_formal_1940,Ma_2011} are displayed in the panels (e) and (f) of Fig.~\ref{fig:8dynamics_basic}.
 The Husimi-Q distribution is defined by $f(\vec n)=|\langle \vec n|\psi_{t_{\rm final}}\rangle|^2$ where $|\vec n\rangle$ is a fully polarized product state with magnetization pointing in the $\vec n$ direction.
-This function allows to represents graphically the fluctuations of the direction of the magnetization and to ``visualize'' the associated squeezing.
-In the case of the state with the strongest squeezing ($\xi_W^2=0.205$) the mean magnetization per site is relatively small ($2\langle J_z\rangle/N=0.092$) and we observe an almost complete delocalization of the magnetization direction along an annulus centered around the $y=0$ plane (blue region in panel (e) of Fig.~\ref{fig:8dynamics_basic}).
-The squeezing is less extreme for the state with $\xi_W^2=0.335$ (panel (f)), which has a mean magnetization that is much larger ($2\langle J_z\rangle/N=0.770$).
+This function allows us to represent graphically the fluctuations of the direction of the magnetization and to ``visualize'' the associated squeezing.
+In the case of the state with the strongest squeezing ($\xi_W^2=0.205$) the mean magnetization per site is relatively small ($2\langle \hat{J}_z\rangle/N=0.092$) and we observe an almost complete delocalization of the magnetization direction along an annulus centered around the $y=0$ plane [blue region in Fig.~\ref{fig:8dynamics_basic})(e)].
+The squeezing is less extreme for the state with $\xi_W^2=0.335$ (Fig.~\ref{fig:8dynamics_basic} (f)), which has a mean magnetization that is much larger ($2\langle \hat{J}_z\rangle/N=0.770$).